sksuraj6077/PolitiFactWebScrapping/README.md

 # PolitiFactWebScrapping
-Using Python and BeautifulSoup liabrary I have done this project
+Using Python and BeautifulSoup library I have done this project